-Quantitative disclosure of fair value measurement hierarchy for snancial liabilities INR in lakhs
+Particulars 1 INR in Lakhs

-Carrying value March Fair Value
+raiticulais Carrying value Carrying value Fair Value

-Particulars Level 1 Level 2 Leave 3
+Level 1 Level 2 Leave 3

-Current borrowings
+Current borrowings 2010.2 reave 3

-March 31, 2024 -
+March 31, 2024

-March 31, 2023 1
+March 31, 2023 - - -

+- 1 - -

-Financial risk management objectives and policies 22.6
+Financial risk management objectives and policies

-The Company has instituted an overall risk management programme which also focuses on the uppredictability of financial markets and seeks to minimize potential adverse effects on the Company's financial performance.
+The Company has instituted an overall risk management programme which also focuses on the unpredictability of financial markets and seeks to minimize potential adverse effects on the Company's financial performance.
 Financial risk management is carried out by Finance department under policies approved by the Board of Directors from time to time.
 The Finance department, evaluates and hedges financial risks in close co-operation with the various stakeholders.
-The Board of Directors approves written principles for overall linancial risk management, as well as written policies covering specific areas, such as credit risk, use of derivative financial instruments and non-derivative financial instruments.
+The Board of Directors approves written principles for overall financial risk management, as well as written policies covering specific areas, such as credit risk, use of derivative financial instruments.